Sunday, March 11, 2018

-From the very first page, you'll read what describes a brutal murder involving a knife being stabbed to a throat.
-It's not overly detailed but beautifully described in its simplicity; thus forcing me to head on and read what will be my very first non-franchise slasher novel.
+From the very first page, you'll read what describes a brutal murder involving a knife being stabbed into a throat.
+It's not overly detailed, but beautifully described in its simplicity; thus forcing me to head on and read what will be my very first non-franchise slasher novel.
 (Or my second if one would consider Agatha Christie's And Then There Were None as a slasher novel)

 A relatively short affair, Night-World fattens its otherwise swift story with flowery descriptions of its characters' psyches and thoughts, most prominent being the killer's as they share to us what they believe is wrong with the world, and too Karen's whenever she contemplates about how guilty her husband really is.
 These mind-plays are usually huddled along with the leading investigation towards the killer's possible identity (the records were burnt during the escape) and location, toying around with the reader's expectations though, in occasion, at the cost of hobbling the story down from the overall drama.

 Selected chapters are dedicated in building up the murders, some focusing solely on the victim's backstory first (if not providing witty observations of contemporary 70s culture on the side) before ending it with their demise.
 Details surrounding these deaths are usually written in simplicity and lacking much ferocity and bloodshed one may expect from a slasher fiction, but the imagery shaped by Bloch's writing are vivid enough to create some kind of achievable impact, may it be for suspense or violence.